 Mold can cause major allergy problems.
-Mold growth usually starts in the basement or crawlspace and is caused by excessive moisture that wicks it way up throughout the house.
+Mold growth usually starts in the basement or crawlspace and is caused by excessive moisture that makes its way up through the foundation and spreads all over the house.
 For allergy relief, take steps to prevent wet basements

 and keep moisture levels in check.

-Also, avoid mold build up in other damp places like kitchens and baths by cleaning and disinfecting all surfaces regularly and use bath exhaust fans
+Also, avoid mold buildup in other damp places like kitchens and baths by cleaning and disinfecting all surfaces regularly and using bath exhaust fans

 to remove the water vapor that can settle and create a breeding ground for mold and mildew.
 Launder kitchen and bath linens frequently, and be attentive to plumbing leaks that can lead to hidden mold issues.

 7. Surface Treatments: Many allergens are airborne, but far more are resting on surfaces within your home.
-While as an allergy sufferer, you may totally detest cleaning, the longer you wait the higher the risk that what lies on those surface will go airborne and make you miserable.
-Frequent light cleanings are the best way to stay on top what falls on your hard surfaces.
+As an allergy sufferer, you may be reluctant to stir up dust and other particles by cleaning, but the longer you wait the higher the risk that what lies on thoses surface will go airborne and make you miserable.
+Frequent light cleanings are the best way to stay on top of what falls on your hard surfaces.

-8. Laundry List: If you are a green-minded, energy-saving type that loves to skip a clothes dryer in lieu of an all natural clothesline approach to drying laundry, keep in mind that doing so means that pollen will easily embed itself in your freshly cleaned clothes.
-Find a space for an inside clothes line and wash clothing and bedding in hot water to kill dust mites and clear away other allergens.
+8. Laundry List: If you are a green-minded, energy-saving type who loves to skip a clothes dryer in lieu of an all natural clothesline approach to drying laundry, keep in mind that doing so means that pollen will easily embed itself in your freshly cleaned clothes.
+Find a space for an inside clothesline and wash clothing and bedding in hot water to kill dust mites and clear away other allergens.

 9. Pet Peeves: Pet dander can also aggravate allergies in a big way, so be sure to bathe pets weekly and keep their bedding clean.
-Keep pets outside if possible, minimize their contact with soft furnishings, and banish them from your bedroom in order to maintain this critical dander-free zone.
+Minimize their contact with soft furnishings and banish them from your bedroom to help keep it a dander-free zone.

-10. Sleep Easy: For sound, allergy free sleep, choose a non-allergenic mattress and bedding,and use dust-mite-proof casings for mattresses, comforters and pillows.
+10. Sleep Easy: For sounder sleep with fewer interruptions from sneezing and sniffling, choose a non-allergenic mattress and bedding, and use dust-mite-proof casings for mattresses, comforters and pillows.
 Also remember to wash bedding weekly, and carefully store clothing quickly instead of leaving it out where it's exposed to airborne dust and allergens.

 For the best allergy relief, follow these tips and you will most certainly breath a lot easier through the entire allergy season!